cogdog/truwriter/README.md

 While your doing all that uploading, you should know that this theme uses the [Estimated Post Reading Time plugin](http://wordpress.org/extend/plugins/estimated-post-reading-time/) to insert those commonplace estimates of reading time -- blame [Medium](http://www.medium.com) if you hate knowing how long a post might take to read.
 And, if you hate estimates, then don't install the plugin.
 But, the theme uses them, if you activate it.
 The theme's options panel will nudge you to install it.
 You can choose to comply, or not.

-Also install and activate the [Remove Dashboard Access plugin](https://wordpress.org/plugins/remove-dashboard-access-for-non-admins/) - this keeps anyone logged in as the sedret user from even seeing the wordpress dashboard.
-In its settings, restrict access to **Editors and Administrators** or just **Administrators** depending if you will have a moderator user.
+Also install and activate the [Remove Dashboard Access plugin](https://wordpress.org/plugins/remove-dashboard-access-for-non-admins/).
+This plugin this keeps anyone logged in as the secret user from even seeing the Wordpress dashboard.
+It also stops someone who is leaving a comment from getting inside the secret user profile and changing your "writer" password, which blows everything up.

+In the settings for Remove Dashboard Access plugin, restrict access to **Editors and Administrators** or just **Administrators** depending if you will have a moderator user.
 The default redirect should be for the main URL of the site.

 ![Remove Dashboard Access settings](images/dashboard-access-settings.jpg "Remove Dashboard Access settings")